David-Fryd/chat-analyzer/README.rst

 - Editors

-  - Need to edit down an 18 hour stream into a 20 minute youtube video?
+  - Making a clips channel?
+Need to edit down an 18 hour stream into a 20 minute youtube video?
 Quickly find parts of the stream where chat went crazy and look there first!
 Chat activity is generally a great proxy for how exciting/engaging the stream is at any moment in time.
 Not only will you more quickly find the most interesting sections of the stream, but you'll